corelight/ansible-awx-docker-bundle/README.md

 You will prompted with a login dialog.
 The default administrator username is `admin`, and the password is `password`.

-The GitLab web server is accessible on the depolyment host using HTTP on port 8330.
+The GitLab web server is accessible on the deployment host using HTTP on port 8330.
 The default URL is [http://localhost:8330](http://localhost:8330).

 The default username for GitLab is `root`.
 The first time you connect you will be prompted to change the password.

 ## License